ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/agile-delivery.html.erb.md

 Agile, by principle, rarely produces a _'one shoe fits all'_ solution for delivery and project management.

-Operations Engineering has documented the teams agreed approach below, enabling the process to be critically analysed and reflected upon later.
+Operations Engineering has documented the teams' agreed approach below, enabling the process to be critically analysed and reflected upon later.
 This ensures continuos improvement to how projects are managed and services are delivered.

 ## Phases of Delivery